 The Clean, Safe Creeks (CSC) Program awarded grants in 3 categories to encourage community involvement in protecting and enhancing the environment.
 The District awarded grants for 45 projects under the Clean, Safe Creeks Program between FY10 and FY13.
 As reported in the FY13 Clean, Safe Creeks report, all KPIs have been met as per the executed agreements.
 However, some grant projects have yet to be completed.

-As of the end of FY17, 15 of 22 grant projects have been completed and closed.
+As of the end of FY18, 19 of the 22 grant projects have been completed and closed.

 No current documents.